12 Best iOS Live Streaming Apps for iPhone with RTMP Ingest

 Broadcast Me also supports RTMPS streaming, which provides more security than the standard RTMP protocol.
 It’s among the top iPhone live-streaming applications that you can use for free.

 You can use either your rear or front camera when using this streaming application.
-However, the application does not support rear cameras which means you cannot use a wide angle lens on your iOS device.
+However, this RTMP iOS live stream app does not support rear cameras which means you cannot use a wide-angle lens on your iOS device.

 Download Broadcast Me on the App Store.